niallfitzg/Javascript-Projects/README.md

 # Javascript-Projects
-To store Javascriptprojects from my Pitman Training Course
+To store Javascript projects from my Pitman Training Course